webhooksite/docs/docs/api/about.md

 * In API URLs, you *cannot* use Token Aliases in place of the Token ID.
 * Webhook.site API Keys *must* be specified using the `Api-Key` HTTP header.
 * Fair use guidelines, rate limits, and other limitations apply as described by the [Terms of Service](https://webhook.site/terms).
+* If you're interacting with Tokens or Requests, make sure you keep the `/token/` part!
+(Otherwise Webhook.site won't recognize it as an API URL.)

 ## API Key